caleblopez96/Instagram-Like-Automation/README.md

 // this happens once every 20 seconds
 // then the entire code repeats

-Instagrams rate limit is 200 request per token per hour. with that being said, the max request per minute would be 3.33 with an interval of 1 'like' every 20 second, which fufills the maximum amount of request per minute.

 this script allows for 180 likes per hour and remains under the rate limit of 200